kthohr/optim/README.md

 ## Example

-Suppose we wanted to find the global minimum of the [Ackley function](https://en.wikipedia.org/wiki/Ackley_function):
+Objective: Find the global minimum of the [Ackley function](https://en.wikipedia.org/wiki/Ackley_function):

 ![Ackley](https://github.com/kthohr/kthohr.github.io/blob/master/pics/ackley_fn_3d.png)

 This is a well-known test function that contains many local minima.
-As such, Newton-type methods (like BFGS), which are sensitive to the choice of initial values, will perform rather poorly.
-A global search method will be used instead.
+Newton-type methods (like BFGS), which are sensitive to the choice of initial values, will perform rather poorly.
+As such, we will use a global search method instead.

 Code: